Brodie Spencer

-Brodie Spencer (born 6 May 2004) is a Northern Irish professional footballer who plays as a full-back, centre-back or wing-back for EFL Championship club Oxford United.
+Brodie Spencer (born 6 May 2004) is a Northern Irish professional footballer who plays as a full-back, centre-back or wing-back for club Oxford United.

 Club career

 Spencer signed for Huddersfield Town in 2020 from Cliftonville, joining their B Team.
 He made his debut for Town in their EFL Cup match against Preston North End on 9 August 2022, and would make his league debut in their 2–0 defeat against Sunderland on 2 November 2022.

 On 24 August 2023, Spencer signed a new two-year contract extension and subsequently joined Scottish Premiership club Motherwell on a season-long loan deal.
 Having impressed during the first-half of the season, Spencer was recalled from his loan on 3 January 2024.

 On 10 July 2025, Spencer joined EFL Championship club Oxford United on a permanent deal.

 International career

 Brodie Spencer made his international debut for Northern Ireland on 5 June 2022 in a 2022–23 UEFA Nations League match against Kosovo, where he provided an assist for Northern Ireland's first goal, but they still lost 3–2.